 - 2″x2″ color passport photo (can be taken at many chain pharmacies like CVS or Walgreens, and you will have to pay for it–around $10-$15, but cost can vary) Here are the State Department’s Photo Requirements

-- Payment for $135 (subject to change) for adults over 16 years old applying for the first time; see the full chart on the State Department’s Travel Page
+- Payment for $145 (as of April 2, 2018) for adults over 16 years old applying for the first time; see the full chart on the State Department’s Travel Page

 - Mail all materials to the appropriate office